flavius/dotfiles/README.md

 A few questions may be asked.
 Just follow the instructions in the output.

+To get ssh authentication at login, you'll use keychain.
+Just move your `id_rsa` and `id_rsa.pub` to `.ssh/` and relogin.
+You will be prompted only once for your passphrase, and you'll be authenticated to all your servers and git repositories (you do use PKI for authentication, right?).

 Then log out and log back in.
 A tmux session will start if you log in from a linux terminal (`tty{1,2,3,4,5,6}`).
 If you log in from `X`, awesome WM will start, in which case you have to press the Windows key (called `Mod4`) and